 “…In a fixed mindset, kids are afraid to learn something new.
 They would rather do the same thing over and over and keep being successful, keep looking smart; or at least not dumb.

 What we know now, by pushing yourself, you are constantly growing in ways you never anticipated and you fulfill your potential.

 The most successful people were and are the people who push out of their comfort zone, growing their skills.”
 Carol Dweck, Ph.D.

 Little bits of growth add up.
-You don’t see your child physically growing, but each night that produces a micro-bit of height that becomes inches and then feet, over time.
+You don’t see your child physically growing, but each night of sleep produces a micro-bit of height that becomes inches and then feet, over time.

-Likewise, each challenge that your child faces means a little bit of difference that will add up over time.
+Likewise, each challenge that your child faces means a little bit of difference in them that will add up over time.